wentam/bottom-bracket/README.typ

 === barray

-= ARRP is a minimal core
+= Bottom-bracket is a minimal core

-Implementations of ARRP itself are extremely minimal.
+Implementations of bottom-bracket itself are extremely minimal.
 The version written in x86_64 assembly currently sets around 5,000 lines total.

-Generally speaking, if it can be done inside the arrp language and not as a builtin, it should be.
+Generally speaking, if it can be done inside the BB language and not as a builtin, it should be.

 // TODO no special operators
 // TODO limited set of builtin macros that you can re-create yourself.